xlevine/Wine-Vivino/README.md

 - In 2017 in France, there were 46,600 vineyards producing AOP (Appellation d’Origine Contrôlée) wines, which covered 446,588 ha of land.

-- AOP represents ⅔ of all wine produced in France.
+- AOP represents ⅔ of all wine produced in France (REF).

 - A french person drinks about 45 liters of wine per year on average today (eq. to about 60 standard size bottles), made of 52% red, 31% rosé, and 17% white (still or sparkling).
 (Vinexpo/IWSR study 2020)

-- About 60% of the wine produced in France is consumed there.
+- About 60% of the wine produced in France is consumed there (REF).

-- Wine production in 2017 generated over 11,2bn euros, i.e. about 16 % of the total value of french agriculture.
+- Wine production in 2017 generated over 11,2bn euros, i.e. about 16 % of the total value of french agriculture (REF).

 ![Image description](https://github.com/xlevine/Wine_Analysis/blob/master/plots/carte_vin_france_petit.jpg)